AliceNguyen09/Personal-project/Project4-Store-sales_analysis/README.md

 ORDER BY TotalRevenue DESC
 LIMIT 1 OFFSET 0;
 ```
-The script calculates each invoice value, maps with customer ID and returns only row with highest invoice value.
+The script calculates each invoice value, maps with customer ID and returns only row with highest invoice value.<br/>
 Result:
 |InvoiceValue | CustomerID | Gender | Age |
 |----------|----------|----------|----------|